Set Groups for Business sharing options

 - Group owners can allow incoming email from outside this domain

-- Private: Access to your Google Groups service is restricted to users in your domain.
+- Private: Access to your Groups service is restricted to users in your domain.
 However, if any groups already have external members, those members can still send email to their groups.

-- Anyone on the Internet can create groups: Both users in your domain and anyone on the Internet can create their own groups using your Google Groups service.
+- Anyone on the Internet can create groups: Both users in your domain and anyone on the Internet can create their own groups using your Groups service.
 This setting applies only if Public on the Internet is selected for group access.

 - Add a suffix to groups created by users: Automatically adds the text you specify to the address of any user-created groups.
 For example, if you specify the suffix "-user-created," and a user creates the group "email@example.com," the actual group address is "firstname.lastname@example.org."
 Selecting this option does not affect any groups that users have already created.
 Use this option to:

-- More easily identify user-created groups in the Groups list in your Admin console (we recommend you use a hyphen at the beginning of your suffix to make it stand out clearly in the group addresses)
+- More easily identify user-created groups in the Groups list in your Admin console (we recommend you use a hyphen at the beginning of your suffix to make it stand out clearly in the group addresses).

-- Ensure that users don't create group addresses that you or other administrators might need to use, such as "all@your_domain.com"
+- Ensure that users don't create group addresses that you or other administrators might need to use, such as "all@your_domain.com".

 - Group owners can allow members outside this domain: Group owners can add external addresses to their groups.
 They can also allow people outside your domain to join their groups.
 If you later disable this option, any external addresses already added to users' groups remain in those groups.

-If you or a user creates a group that allows people outside your domain to send messages to the group, you can also edit the group's settings to specify whether an external sender must also be a member of a group:
+If you or a user creates a group that allows people outside your domain to send messages to the group, you can edit the group's settings to specify whether an external sender must also be a member of a group:

-- Hide newly created groups from the Groups directory: Automatically hides any new groups that users create from your domain's Groups directory.
+- Hide newly created groups from the groups directory: Automatically hides any new groups that users create from your domain's Groups directory.
 Group owners can still override this setting and show their groups in the Groups directory.